push-protocol/push-website/blog/2022-07-05-epns-monthly-blocks/index.md

 title: 'EPNS Monthly Blocks'
 authors: [push]
 image: './cover-image.webp'
-text: "We made it to a wonderful end of Q2!
+text: 'We made it to a wonderful end of Q2!
 Lots of foundational work have happened throughout this first half of the year in preparation for all the great things coming for EPNS in the remaining part of 2022.
-Let’s go briefly over the happenings of this month."
+Let’s go briefly over the happenings of this month.'
 tags: [Epnsproject, Blockchain, Notifications, Ethereum]
 ---

 import { ImageText } from '@site/src/css/SharedStyling';

 ![Cover image of EPNS Monthly Blocks](./cover-image.webp)

 <!--truncate-->

 We made it to a wonderful end of Q2!
 Lots of foundational work have happened throughout this first half of the year in preparation for all the great things coming for EPNS in the remaining part of 2022.
 Let’s go briefly over the happenings of this month.

 ![What's new Image](./image-1.webp)

 ### Development 🏗️

 The development shop have been working non-stop on several different items.
 Not only new feature development, but also fine turning and optimization to ensure we are ready to scale and fulfill the most demanding needs of the web3.

 Let’s go over some of the optimizations first: